Are you going to work as a lawyer in Norway? You may or may not be able to do it, and this article brings you everything you must know.

 You hold a law degree from outside the EU/EEA

-If you have a law degree from outside of the E/EAA, you can not become a Norwegian lawyer or trainee lawyer in Norway.
+If you have a law degree from outside of the E/EAA, you can not immigrate to Norway as a lawyer or trainee lawyer in Norway.

 - Aabø-Evensen & Co Advokatfirma

 - Advokatfirma DLA Piper Norway DA

 - Advokatfirmaet Schjødt AS

 What are the benefits of living in Norway?

 You have searched and found this page.
 So, you already know there are so many benefits to living in Norway as a lawyer.
 But this section brings you some of the good aspects of moving to Norway as a lawyer and living in the country.